Tutorial

 end

-## Authentication api routes
+## Authentication API routes

-scope "/api", GraphqlTutorialWeb.Api, as: :api do
+scope "/api", MyAppWeb.Api, as: :api do

 pipe_through :api_authenticated